Biographies Characteristics Analysis

 3. The driest place on earth is the Dry Valleys of Antarctica, where there has been no precipitation for two million years.

-6. At the geographic poles (North and South), you can choose the time at your discretion, as all meridians converge at one point, and therefore the concept of geographic longitude loses its meaning.
-Since the calculation of the time of day in any place on Earth is related to the geographical longitude of this place, the uncertainty of longitude at the geographical poles leads to the uncertainty of the time of day at them.
+6. On geographic poles(Northern and Southern) time can be chosen at your discretion since all meridians converge at one point, and therefore the concept of geographical longitude loses its meaning.
+Since calculating the time of day anywhere on Earth is related to geographic longitude this place, then the uncertainty of longitude at the geographic poles leads to the uncertainty of the time of day at them.

 7. Istanbul, Turkey is the only city in the world that is located on two continents.

-9. The largest building in the world is the Burj Dubai skyscraper ("Dubai Tower").
+9. The most large building in the world - the Burj Dubai skyscraper (Dubai Tower).
 Its height is 828 meters (164 floors).

 10. Costa Rica does not have a regular army.